victorialynndavis16-cyber/ocm-ai-toolkit/README.md

 - Governance maturity
 - Reinforcement mechanisms
-It collects context about an organization, change initiative, impacted audience, and AI use case, then scores five OCM readiness dimensions:
+It collects context about an organization, change initiative, impacted audience, and AI use case, then scores five OCM readiness dimensions.

-- Leadership Alignment
-- Decision Velocity
-- Workforce Capability
-- Governance Maturity
-- Reinforcement Mechanisms

 The app produces an overall readiness score, dimension scores, top constraints, recommended interventions, an executive summary, and a 90-minute workshop agenda.